3liz/qgis-plugin-manager/README.md

 When a plugin is installed or removed and if the environment variable `QGIS_PLUGIN_MANAGER_RESTART_FILE` is set, an empty file will be created or touched.
 It can notify you if QGIS Server needs to be restarted for instance.

+This is useful for a deployment with [Ansible](https://www.ansible.com/) for instance.

 Note that you must manually remove this file.